Sri Lanka softens its stance on China port city deal

 The site is on 233 hectares of reclaimed land in the capital, Colombo.
 Under the proposed deal, 108 hectares would be given to the Chinese firm, including 20 hectares on an outright basis and the rest on a 99-year lease.

-Sri Lanka's giant neighbour India, which has uneasy relations with China, is worried about the port city project.
+Sri Lanka's giant neighbor India, which has uneasy relations with China, is worried about the port city project.

 Indian diplomats have told Reuters the 20-hectare plot is a security concern because of the large number of India-bound cargoes that pass through Colombo port.